 Implementation of the curriculum in all universities might take two years, considering factors like physical infrastructure and staff capacity.
 Some universities, including St. Paul’s Hospital Millennium Medical College, Addis Ababa’s Black Lion and Mekele University have already started partial implementing aspects of the curriculum.

 Another element in improving family planning education is enhancing or establishing hands-on training facilities.
 At the ten CIRHT partner universities, in collaboration with FMOH, skill labs have been created for medical as well as midwifery students, along with development of coursework and tracking systems.
 As the CoME meeting ended, the deans of the partner schools toured the Bahir Dar University skill lab.
-As with the curriculum, each of the skill labs has the same equipment, including high-tech and low-tech laparoscopy simulators and Victoria S2200, “the world’s moist lifelike childbirth simulator.”
+As with the curriculum, each of the skill labs has the same equipment, including high-tech and low-tech laparoscopy simulators and Victoria S2200, “the world’s most lifelike childbirth simulator.”

-Dr. Solomon Biza, CIRHT’s Education and Training Director, said “The new generation of medical professionals is lucky to be able to get hands-on training on the high fidelity simulators which enable students to get the required skills and practice in a risk-free and controlled environment.”
+Dr. Solomon Beza, CIRHT’s Education and Training Director, said “The new generation of medical professionals is lucky to be able to get hands-on training on the high fidelity simulators which enable students to get the required skills and practice in a risk-free and controlled environment.”
 After the tour, the deans agreed.